Sebclem/hassio-nextcloud-backup/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
+1. [Add our Home Assisant add-ons repository][repository] to your HassOS instance.
 1. Install the "Nextcloud Backup" add-on.
 1. Start the "Nextcloud Backup" add-on
 1. Check the logs of the "Nextcloud Backup" add-on to see if everything went well.
 1. Open the web UI for the "Nextcloud Backup" to configure the add-on.

-**NOTE**: Do not add this repository to Hass.io, please use:
+**NOTE**: Do not add this repository to HassOS, please use:
 `https://github.com/Sebclem/sebclem-hassio-addon-repository`.